ishaanrd/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 ### Questions
 #### Q611.
 What happens when you use https://your-load-balancer-url instead of http://your-load-balancer-url ?
 Why does that happen?
 How could you fix it?
 `Answer:` When trying to use the HTTPS link, the browser throws an Invalid Certificate Error (ERR_CERT_INVALID) as shown in the screenshot below.
 This happends due to the fact that we are using a self-generated SSL certificate that the browser uses as a means to identify a secure connection.
-This can be fixed by purchasing a certificate that allows the browser to assure the security of the connection.
+This can be fixed by purchasing a valid SSL certificate that allows the browser to assure the security of the connection.

 ![Q611 screenshot](images/q611.png)